ebrains-cls-interactive/docs/_sources/online_usecases/single_cell_modeling/hippocampus/p1_hh_neuron_builder/p1_hh_neuron_builder.rst.txt

 #############################

-A detailed guidebook of the NFE application is available at this
+A detailed guidebook of the Hodgkin-Huxley Neuron Builder web application is available at this
 |hhnb_guidebook|.

 .. |hhnb_guidebook| raw:: html